import torch

 The proper normalization produces correct gradient vector:

-= w.clone()
+weights = w.clone()

-batch_sizefor batch_n in range(0,len(x),batch_size):
+for batch_n in range(0,len(x),batch_size):

-= x[batch_n:batch_n+batch_size]
+batch = x[batch_n:batch_n+batch_size]

-batch = forward(batch,weights).mean() / 3
+result = forward(batch,weights).mean() / 3

 result.backward()